Into the Storm (2009 film): Synopsis

 An end to the war does not mean all is well, however.
 Labour leader Clement Attlee soon comes to Churchill and resigns from the cabinet, dissolving the coalition government.
-Churchill fights against both the Labour Party, whom he privately despises, and any discussion of regarding the war as truly over while Japan remains undefeated.
+Churchill fights against both the Labour Party, whom he privately despises, and any discussion of considering the war as truly over while Japan remains undefeated.
 The British people have had enough of war, however, and the Labour Party gains traction as Churchill continues to insist on staying on a war footing until the Pacific campaign is finished.
 Against his wife's strong objections, Churchill goes on the air and in a live radio speech condemns the Labour Party as being no different from communists and says that they would have to "resort to some form of Gestapo" to maintain control if they were voted into office.
 The result is predictable: both leftist Britons and Britons weary of a long and bloody war vote Churchill out of office, replacing him with Clement Attlee.
 Churchill broods over his fate, over the changing of the times and the gradual dissipation of the old way of life he holds dear, and admits that he feels lonely without a war to bring him purpose.
 When asked if he would want to relive the war again, Churchill tells an aide, "1940.
 Just 1940."

 The war's end also brings about a renewed push for independence by British colonial possessions, and their inevitable success means the permanent dissolution of one of Churchill's most beloved institutions, the British Empire.
 Out of office, feeling lost and betrayed by the very people he fought so hard to defend, Churchill is resentful and bitter while Clementine brings them both to attend a play in London one night.
 The Churchills' presence in the theater does not go unnoticed, however; at the conclusion of the play, one of the actors announces Churchill, hailing him as "the savior of our nation."
 The entire theater stands to applaud and cheer as Churchill rises with Clementine, giving the "V for Victory" salute.
 The film closes with Churchill's personal motto for leadership in government: "In War: Resolution.
 In Defeat: Defiance.
 In Victory: Magnanimity.
 In Peace: Good Will."